BrianJenney/react-codify/curriculum/week1.md

 Add each of these pieces of state into the jumbotron element.

-For the rest of class, have students create at least three more components for their page:
+For the rest of class, have students create at least three more components (with State!!!) for their page:

     1. Main section with a background image